HWHU/EntitiesRelationExtraction/README.md

 The only elements from raw data that we are interested in for this example are: PubMed ID and the associated Abstract.
 The text in abstracts will be served as the data for the machine learning task of entities relation recognition.
 This can be done using [ExtractPubMedIDAbstract.py] (https://github.com/ryubidragonfire/EntitiesRelationExtraction/).
 Don't forget to unzip the raw data [EfetchResult.zip] (https://github.com/ryubidragonfire/EntitiesRelationExtraction/tree/master/Data/) before hand!

 ### 3. Extract named entities, namely miRNA and gene/protein from a sentence.
 Comprehensive regular expressions pattern to extract specific and non-specfic miRNA can be found in Table 4 and 5 in this [paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4602280/).
-Another option is to tokenise the abstract into sentences, and the tokenize those sentences into invidual word.
-After that, the specific miRNA and gene can then be filtered out.
+Another option is to tokenise the abstract into sentences, and then tokenize those sentences into invidual word.
+After that, the specific miRNA and gene can then be found.

 use NER to extract gene, can expand to diseases.